JupyterPhysSciLab/JupyterPiDAQ/README.md

     `$ python -m ipykernel install --user --name=<name-you-want-for-kernel>`.
     1. More information is available in the Jupyter/Ipython documentation.
 A simple tutorial from Nikolai Jankiev (_Parametric Thoughts_) can be found [here](https://janakiev.com/til/jupyter-virtual-envs/).
-1. Installation as a PyCharm project is also possible.
-The git repository should contain the PyCharm project info.